 The Baroque Age in Germany witnessed the flourishing of poetic communities (“Sprachgesellschaften”) that were inspired by similar Italian societies already existent in the fifteenth century.
 While most of the German societies were devoted to developing a viable vernacular poetry that could rival the Latin verse prevalent at the time, these communities were disparate in terms of social standing, the thematization of war and peace, and the pursuit of happiness.
 The Kürbishütte (pumpkin cottage) was a society founded during the Thirty Years’ War and featured Simon Dach among its leading members.
 The group used the term “Kürbis” in its name to signal the transient and evanescent nature of life, exemplified by this short-lived plant.
 Dach’s poem on friendship as a mode of consolation in dire circumstances has attained a canonic status.
 Indeed, religion, community, and friendship are viewed as the only modes of happiness available by Dach and his colleagues in this society, who were primarily members of the middle class.
 On the other hand, poetic organizations such as the Fruchtbringende Gesellschaft (fruit-bearing society) and the Pegnesischer Blumenorden (Pegnitz order of flowers) had many aristocratic members.
 Poems generated by these groups often put aside the horrors of war and were frequently bucolic pastorals redolent with the simple, harmonious life of the shepherd.
 Relationships between figures in this poetry, while not devoid of rivalry, are largely amicable, sometimes amorous, and peaceful.
 A leading member of both societies was Sigmund von Birken, who had a close working relationship with Duke Anton Ulrich of Braunschweig-Wolfenbüttel and was a prolific composer of pastoral poetry.
 My paper would contrast these differing modes and moods of poetic community by examining the often-antithetical attitudes of Dach and Birken with respect to their poetic communities, peace, happiness, and friendship, primarily as expressed in their poetry and as influenced by their social standing.

-Leyla H. Tajer, University of Arizona: A Commitment to Happiness: Transforming Nature of Love in Rumi’s Cosmology
+Leyla H. Tajer, independent scholar, member of MESA: A Commitment to Happiness: Transforming Nature of Love in Rumi’s Cosmology

 Jalaluddin Rumi (1207–1273) offers profound insights into the interplay of love (‘Ishq), happiness (Shādī), and self-realization in his Mathnawī.
 His philosophy suggests love as a transformative alchemical force that transcends individual boundaries, dissolves the ego, and connects humanity with the Divine.
 Rumi’s concept of happiness, rooted in the soul’s journey toward its source, reflects a dynamic spiritual state where sorrow and joy are inseparably linked, emphasizing self-awareness and surrender.